loveencounterflow/coffee-script/README.md

 > In CoffeeScript this is easily dealt with using `{ value, done } = g.next()`.)*

-So what happens here is essentially that the generator will, on the first call to `g.next()`, do whatever the function definition say, until it hits `yield`.
+So what happens here is essentially that the generator will, on the first call to `g.next()`, do whatever the function definition says, until it hits `yield`.
 It will return the argument of that `yield` (inside  a custom-made object), and suspend operation.
 When `g.next()` is called another time, the generator picks up from where it left and runs until it hits upon the next `yield`.
 When no more `yield`s are left, an object with `done: true` is returned; from that point on, calling `g.next()` will cause an exception.